svilme

 Relaxing all edges once is equivalent to calculating the shortest distance from the starting point to nodes connected by one edge from the starting point.
 Relaxing all edges twice can yield the shortest distance to nodes connected by two edges from the starting point...

 With n nodes, the maximum number of edges connecting the starting point to the endpoint is n-1.
-Therefore, regardless of the structure of the graph or the order of edges, relaxing all edges n-1 times will definitely yield the shortest distance from the starting point to the endpoint, while also calculating the shortest distance from the starting point to all nodes.
+Therefore, regardless of the structure of the graph or the order of the edges, relaxing all edges n-1 times will definitely yield the shortest distance from the starting point to the endpoint, while also calculating the shortest distance from the starting point to all nodes.

 import java.util.*;